 Example 1: Classical (Aristotelian) Format

-Social Media Use Should Be Limited for Students
+Topic: Social Media Use Should Be Limited for Students

 Social media is part of daily life for most students.
 It connects people, shares information, and fills small gaps of time.
 Still, we have seen that constant use creates a quiet strain on focus and attention.
 Students should limit their online presence to protect their ability to study effectively.